ThibTrip/pangres/README.md

 2. Even though we only do data type alteration on empty columns, since we don't want to lose column information (e.g. constraints) we use true column alteration (instead of drop+create) so the old data type must be castable to the new data type.
 Postgres seems a bit restrictive in this regard even when the columns are empty (e.g. BOOLEAN to TIMESTAMP is impossible).

 ## SQlite
+1. **SQlite must be version 3.24.4 or higher**!
+UPSERT syntax did not exist before.

-1. Column type alteration is not possible for SQlite.
+2. Column type alteration is not possible for SQlite.
-2. SQlite inserts can be at worst 5 times slower than pd.to_sql for some reasons.
+3. SQlite inserts can be at worst 5 times slower than pd.to_sql for some reasons.
 If you can help please contact me!
-3. Inserts with 1000 columns or more are not supported due to a restriction of 999 parameters per queries.
+4. Inserts with 1000 columns or more are not supported due to a restriction of 999 parameters per queries.
 One way to fix this would inserting the columns progressively but this seems quite tricky.
 If you know a better way please contact me.

 ## MySQL